akkartik/teliva/README.md

 ## Will it run any Lua program?

 Not quite.
 This approach doesn't make sense for batch programs, I think.
-I also don't know how to obtain a simple, shallow Graphics stack, so there's no support for graphics at the moment.
+I also don't know how to obtain a simple, shallow graphics stack, so there's no support for graphics at the moment.
 Teliva initializes the ncurses library by default, so apps should assume they have access to a text-mode window for printing text to, and a keyboard for reading unbuffered keystrokes from.